 Our faculty are committed to quality teaching and learning.
 You will learn the latest theories and principles as well as practical applications.
 Many of our faculty are well known in their fields of study, and all stay current through a combination of research activities and communication consulting.

 The degree provides career flexibility - you do not have to decide during your college years on a specific career pathway.
 You can enjoy the advantages of a college education and the special advantages that come with excellent communication skills, because these skills are highly valued by all employers including those in business, industry, nonprofit, organizations, government, and educational institutions.

 Many students, including non-majors, elect to join our Debate Team, which consistently ranks at or near the top in competitions across the nation.
 Debate provides students with invaluable experiences in improving communication skills, which are an asset in almost any career, including law.

 The department values its students and treats them accordingly.
 You will be able to work with your adviser to design a program that meets your individual needs, and faculty will work hard to make sure that you have a rich learning experience as you progress through the program.

 Students who select speech communication as their major enjoy communication and are generally more adept at managing interpersonal dynamics.

 Department Honors Outstanding Students

-The Department of Speech hosted a reception in the artium of the Biomedical Building May 2012 to recognize and honor its outstanding student in speech during the academic year 2011 - 2012.
+The Department of Speech hosted a reception in the GTM Auditorium May 2014 to recognize and honor its outstanding students in speech during the academic year 2013 - 2014.

 The awards went to the following students: